 Studio photographers will appreciate that the Pentax 645Z (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the M50 does not have a direct predecessor.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.